 An iterative and adaptive joint power control and beamforming algorithm proposed in [4] has been used to fix the signal to noise and interference ratio and minimize the cochannel interference at each subchannel of an OFDM system in a network of mobiles.
 We have used the total mobile power and the total transmitted power in the whole network as another measures of performance.
-The proposed system tries to optimize the tradeoff between the transmitted power and bit error rate for the whole network, not for a single transmitter.
-We have shown when we use adaptive antenna at the base station using an OFDM system, the effects of interference and white noise diminishes more significantly.
+The proposed systems try to optimize the tradeoff between the transmitted power and bit error rate for the whole network, not for a single transmitter.
+We have shown by using adaptive antenna at an OFDM base station, the effects of interference and white noise diminishes more significantly.
 This also speeds up the convergence of the iterative algorithm.
+By moving the beamformer from frequency domain to time domain we have been able to reduce the complexity of the receiver significantly.